 "Craig is a remarkable, kind B.C. entrepreneur," says long-time friend Shawn Kennedy.
 "Craig's family values and community spirit are evident in the BC town built by the Widsten Family.
-The mural at Shearwater unveiled at the "United in Sisulth "Frank"

-Johnson, thenelected Chief

-Councillor of the

-Wuikinuxv Nation

-and grandson of

-Dave Bernard,

-one of those 12

-honoured, spoke

-at the memorial

-RCAF veterans
+The mural at Shearwater unveiled at the "United in ceremony, saying, "Today also acknowledges all those who were never acknowledged...Many Aboriginals lost all their rights and status by joining the army, so when they returned, they had nothing to go back to.
+Non-native servicemen were given their choice of land, but Aboriginals were not allowed to own land.
+They were no longer considered Aboriginal, yet they weren't white either, so many of them died of alcoholism and substance abuse on the city streets."

+Sisulth "Frank" Johnson, thenelected Chief Councillor of the Wuikinuxv Nation and grandson of Dave Bernard. one of those 12 honoured, spoke at the memorial
-were piped and

-escorted by RCMP
+LEFT RCAF veterans were piped and escorted by RCMP members.

-members.